 How to Choose

-If you’re trying to decide whether to rent or buy, check out the guide here.
-For those in the market to buy a home, the median cost of homes in Atlanta is $154,600 (compared to the national average of $178,500), according to Zillow.
-So the good news is, Atlanta is an affordable place to live.
+The decision of whether to rent or buy can also affect your decision of where to live.
+For those in the market to buy a home, the median cost of homes in Atlanta is $257,700 (compared to the national average of $227,700), according to Zillow.
+So the good news is, Atlanta is still a relatively affordable place to live.
 Though just how affordable will depend on where you choose to buy.
-Take a look at some of these costs from Zillow from January 2015 across various neighborhoods:

 So what does this all mean?
 “Essentially, it’s more expensive to buy in the suburbs, but you’re probably getting a larger house with a bigger yard on a more private street,” explains Gudell.
-So you’ll spend more money outright (column 1), but you’ll get more house for your money (column 2).
+So you’ll spend more money outright, but you’ll get more house for your money.